pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 ### Add a `display()` method

+It would be sensible is we could, you know, **see** the pedestrian, so let's write a `display()` method to display it on the canvas.

 `Pedestrian.js`
 1. Define a `display()` method
 2. Use `push()` and `pop()` around drawing instructions that display an ellipse at the pedestrian's position and use its size.
 Or draw something super fancy if you like!

 ### Add a pedestrian to the main script

 Now we have a `Pedestrian` class that tells our program how a pedestrian works we need to create one in our main script.
-We should also switch out active state to `simulation` so we can see what's happening.
+It's probably smart to switch the default state to `simulation` so we can see what's happening.

 1. Change the `state` variable to start as `simulation`
 2. Add a `pedestrian` variable to the top of the program (leave it undefined)